Voutsi/FCCee_IR_Backgrounds/README.md

     <parameter name="DD4hepXMLFile" type="string"> COMPACTFILE.xml  </parameter>
 ```
 under the InitDD4hep processor it is exactly the same as the one used for full simulation.
 This steering file contains the minimal number of Marlin processors in order to analyse a full simulated file of LCIO format and produce an output root file having a tree that holds some useful variables for background analysis.
 E.g, in this tree one can find:
-- item simX, simY, simZ showing the positions of the bkg hits
+* simX, simY, simZ showing the positions of the bkg hits
-- item Secondary: if true, the hit comes from a secondary particle, produced via the interaction of the pairs with the detector material
+* Secondary: if true, the hit comes from a secondary particle, produced via the interaction of the pairs with the detector material
-- item vtxX, vtxY, vtxZ showing the vertex of the particle that created the hit
+* vtxX, vtxY, vtxZ showing the vertex of the particle that created the hit
-- item simPDG it gives the PDG code of the particle that made the hit
+* simPDG it gives the PDG code of the particle that made the hit
-- item hitTime: the time that the hit was created
+* hitTime: the time that the hit was created
-- item hitNrg: the energy deposited at the hit
+* hitNrg: the energy deposited at the hit
-- item SubDet, Layer: giving the subdetector and the layer that the hit is located
+* SubDet, Layer: giving the subdetector and the layer that the hit is located

 along with some other variables and plots, out of which quite interesting is the gNoOfHits histogram that shows the average number of hits per subdetector.
 To run this steering file the user should first source the ILCSOFT (and add the path of the library to MARLIN_DLL) and then simply "Marlin steer_marlin.xml".